Kamal Shrestha

-Kamal Shrestha (कमल श्रेष्ठ; born 10 July 1997) is a Nepalese professional footballer who plays as a defender for Manang Marshyangdi Club and the Nepal national team.
+Kamal Shrestha (कमल श्रेष्ठ; born 10 July 1997) is a Nepalese professional footballer who plays as a defender for Kathmandu Rayzrs F.C. and the Nepal national team.

 Career

 Manang Marshyangdi Club

 Suffering an injury, one of the tribulations of being a footballer, in the 2018 2nd Far West Gold Cup quarter-final against Rupandehi XI, Shrestha was forced to miss the semifinal versus Nepal Army Club as a result and had to undergo dental surgery.
 Kamal is also the present captain of Manang Marsyangdi Club.